Unboxed-Software/solana-course/content/anchor-pdas.md

 })
 ```

 Next, let's create the first test for the `addMovieReview` instruction.
 Note that we only include the `movieReview` account in the list of `accounts`.
-This is because the `Wallet` from `AnchorProvider` is automatically included as a signer and Anchor can infer accounts such as `SystemProgram`.
+This is because the `Wallet` from `AnchorProvider` is automatically included as a signer and Anchor can infer certain accounts like `SystemProgram`.

 Once the instruction runs, we then fetch the `movieReview` account and check that the data stored on the account match the expected values.